Nunchaku do is a martial art using nunchaku, two sticks connected by a rope or chain. The origin of this martial art is not exactly known.

-Nunchaku do is a combat sport with the nunchaku, two sticks connected by a rope or chain.
-The origin of this martial art is not exactly known.
-The nunchaku was probably originally an agricultural tool that was used in China in the 13th and 14th centuries.
-The martial arts most likely originated in China and was further developed in Japan .
-The sport consists of four parts: Kumite (one-on-one fight), Freestyle (show element), Kata (certain series of techniques) and Jutsu (self-defense).
+The nunchaku was likely originally an agricultural tool used in 13th and 14th-century China.
+The martial art almost certainly originated in China and was further developed in Japan .
+The sport has four components: Kumite (one-on-one combat), Freestyle (show element), Kata (a set series of techniques), and Jutsu (self-defense).

 Kumite

-This is the part where one fights one-on-one with the nunchaku.
-The goal is not to knock each other out but to hit the opponent in certain places with the right technique.
-Both wear a helmet and a toque .
-Points are scored by hitting each other, which is allowed in all places, except below the knee, in the groin and on the neck/throat.
-On the head it is allowed because one wears a helmet.
+This is the part where a one-on-one fight takes place with nunchaku.
+The goal is not to knock each other out, but to hit the opponent in certain places with the correct technique.
+Both participants wear a helmet and a toque .

-- The other disarms
+- The other person disarms.

-- The other drops his weapon
+- The other person drops their weapon.

 - A good block counter makes